Carrot Broccoli Ginger Soup

 - Polenta croutons

-In a large pot, heat 1 tablespoon of olive oil over medium-high heat.
+In a large pot, heat 2 tablespoons of oil over medium-high heat.

-Add the scallion whites, ginger, and garlic, and cook, stirring occasionally, until softened (about 2 minutes).
+Add the scallion, ginger, and garlic, and cook until softened (about 2 minutes).

-Stir in the carrots and season generously with salt and pepper.
+Add in the carrots and season with salt and pepper.

 Add coconut milk, white beans, and water.
 Cover the pot and bring the soup to a boil over high heat.

-Uncover and cook, stirring occasionally, until the carrots are very tender (about 18-20 minutes).
+Uncover and cook, until the carrots are very tender (about 18-20 minutes).

-Meanwhile, mix the broccoli with the remaining 2 tablespoons of olive oil, salt, and pepper on a rimmed baking sheet.
-Roast, stirring, until the broccoli is tender (about 15 minutes).
+Meanwhile, mix the broccoli with the remaining 1 tablespoons of oil, salt, and pepper on a rimmed baking sheet.
+Roast, stirring, until the broccoli is tender (about 15-20 minutes).

 Puree the soup with a blender in batches.

-Divide the soup among several bowls and top with broccoli, polenta croutons, and scallion greens.
+Divide the soup among several bowls and top with broccoli, polenta croutons.